FullStackWithLawrence/aws-rekognition/README.md

 ## IV.
 Uninstall

-The following completely destroys everything including the kubernetes cluster, Wolfram Application Server and all resources:
+The following completely destroys all AWS resources.
+Note that this operation might take up to 20 minutes to complete.

 ```console
 cd terraform